CHAN 2018: Wasteful Super Eagles held by Rwanda’s Amavubi

 Nigeria next face Libya on Thursday whilst Rwanda battle Equatorial Guinea.

-The post CHAN 2018: Wasteful Super Eagles held by Rwanda’s Amavubi appeared first on Vanguard News.
+The post CHAN 2018: Wasteful Super Eagles held by Rwanda’s Amavubi appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share